noSpamProxy/Reports/README.md

 This report displays information about all rejected e-mails and which filters were involved.

 ###[Send-ReporttoUserswithAllBlockedEmails](https://github.com/noSpamProxy/Reports/tree/master/Send-ReporttoUserswithAllBlockedEmails)
 Sends a report to every E-Mail address that contains all permanently blocked E-Mails in a specific period of time.
-The report contains:

 ###[Send-ReporttoUserswithBlockedEmailsWithAttachment](https://github.com/noSpamProxy/Reports/tree/master/Send-ReporttoUserswithBlockedEmailsWithAttachment)
 Sends a report to every E-Mail address that contains all permanently blocked E-Mails in a specific period of time that have been blocked because of an attachment.
-The report contains: